chuanqizhu2022/MPF-cubic-anisotropy/README.md

 The vtk data files in /data/phi can be visualized by Paraview.

-Cross-section images of the simulaitn box can also be quickly checked in the /figures/phi
+Cross-section images of the simulation box can also be quickly checked in the /figures/phi

 Please contact chuanqi.zhu@mat.eng.osaka-u.ac.jp if you have any questions